preesm/preesm.github.io/_tutos/06-advancedmemory.md

                       sliceSize);
 }
 ```

-To associate this script with the Split actor, follow these steps:

-1. Open the graph editor by double-clicking on "Algo/top_display.diagram".
-2. Select the "Split" actor in the editor.
-3. In the Properties view, click the "Edit" button in the "Memory script" section.
-4. In the wizard, select the "split.bsh" file and click OK.

 When executed, this code creates a match for each output slice produced by the Split actor.
 The following figure illustrates the matches created by this script for parameters height=9, width=8, and nbSlice=3.